 We are also happy to accept an application from you if you already have a funded scholarship from another source or are able to self-fund (proof of funds will be required).

-We welcome applications from future experts who have, or expect to shortly have, a very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent), in computer science, electronics, or other closely related subject such as mathematics or physics.
-Academic attainment is only one of our criteria for selection; we equally value excitement for research, enthusiasm for the research focus of the CDT and the ability to communicate ideas.
+Academic attainment is only one of our criteria for selection; we equally value the ability to work in teams, excitement for research, enthusiasm for the research focus of the CDT and the ability to communicate ideas.

 EU and Overseas applicants should achieve an IELTS score of 6.5 with at least 6.0 in each competency.

 If you’d like to ask any questions before applying, please Email: firstname.lastname@example.org.
 We can also arrange for a phone/zoom call from a current student who can tell you more about PhDs at ECS.